-The services offered by the Counseling Center are designed to provide assistance in resolving problems encountered by students as they seek to grow intellectually, emotionally, and socially.
-It is the Center's philosophy that all people should be encouraged and given the opportunity to take responsibility for their own decision-making process and lifestyle.
-The Counseling Center staff facilitates this process in an environment of understanding and confidentiality through personal and educational counseling.
-The staff is also available to provide a variety of small group workshops.
+It is the Center's philosophy that each person should be encouraged and given the opportunity to take responsibility for his/her own decision-making process and lifestyle.
+The Counseling Center staff facilitate this process in an environment of outstanding and confidentiality through personal counseling.
+Our counselors are also available to provide a variety of psychoeducational workshops, faculty/staff training, and outreach.
+Consultation services are also available to faculty, staff, and administrators.